Skasselbard/nixconfigs/k3sCluster/README.md

   - k3s keys go to cluster.${hostname}.k3s.server
     - agents are podman containers and cannot be modified by nix
   - they need to be a defined option in a nixConfig for all hosts
+- Manifests will be deployed to all servers
+  - it is not advised to manually edit the manifests, because conflicts may arise
+  - k3s does not resolve conflicting manifest files on multiple servers

 - :bulb: all values are stripped of whitespace and normalize to lowercase letters (=> not case sensitive)
 - you can extend the plans to your liking if you like to store additional data as long as the needed keys are present